ENCCS/vasp-best-practices/content/cd_Si.md

     #SIGMA = 0.1
     LORBIT = 11

-thereafter submit the job
+thereafter submit the job (Tetralith)

     sbatch run.sh

-After it finished, check that the output looks fine, e.g.
+or run interactively (MeluXina)

-    cat slurm*out
+    srun --hint=nomultithread -n 8 vasp_std

-Now use p4vasp to check DOS, similar as was described for [fcc Si DOS](../fcc_Si_DOS)
+After it finished, check that the output looks fine, e.g. "cat slurm*out" or check output in terminal.

-    p4v &
+Now use p4vasp or py4vasp to check DOS, similar as was described for [fcc Si DOS](../fcc_Si_DOS)

 ### 3. Bandstructure